ejpickle/ejpickle.github.io/docs/markdown_sample.md

 This page will be all about sizes and their usage.
 The following are what sizes are usally used for.

 *
-# H1 level (largest size)
 This will be a list of all of the different sizes of headings.
+# H1 level
+This is the H1 size.
 ## H2 level
-This is The H2 size, the second largest size that there is.
+This is the H2 size, one smaller than H1
 ### H3 level
-This is The H3 size, the third largest size that there is.
+This is the H3 size, one smaller than H2
 #### H4 level
-This is The H4 size, the third smallest size that there is.
+This is the H4 size, one smaller than H3
 ##### H5 level
-This is The H5 size, the second smallest size that there is.
+This is the H5 size, one smaller than H4
-###### H6 level (smallest size)
+###### H6 level
-Warning: don't say I didn't warn you!!!
+This is the H6 size one smaller than H5

 ## Image Sample